AED

 Where AEDs Belong

 Anywhere people gather.
-On top of that, anywhere response time exceeds 4 minutes.
+And anywhere response time exceeds 4 minutes.
 That's most places.

 Rural and underserved areas need them most.
 Urban density needs them closest.
 The map is never complete.